bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 {% include math.html %}

-*If the controls aren't working on your device, click through to [ShaderToy](https://www.shadertoy.com/view/clV3Rz)*

 With `SDF` enabled and `offset` non-negative, the *boundary map* arrow always points to the boundary, via the distance intersection of two planes, $$ \df{F} = \plane{A} \distanceCap \plane{B} $$ .
 With `SDF` disabled, the points in a region opposite of the vertex, the *normal cone* of the intersection, fail to point at the boundary.
 The normal cone, shown in green, is the set of points closest to the sharp intersection.
 Similarly, with `SDF` enabled and negative `offset`, the boundary map of points in the normal cone of the intersection trace out the classic *swallowtail* failure mode of offsetting chains of curves with fillets.

 [![Swallowtail bird](https://ofbirdsandb.files.wordpress.com/2015/09/stki.jpg)